-Dr. Nada Saab is an assistant professor of Arabic studies in the Department of Humanities, and an affiliate of the Comparative Literature Program.
+Dr. Nada Saab is an associate professor of Arabic studies in the Department of Humanities, and an affiliate of the Comparative Literature Program.

 Performances of the translated and adapted Rituals of Signs and Transformations:

 - Full production, Babel Theater, Beirut, December 2013.

 - Staged reading, Segal Theater Center at CUNY Graduate Center in New York, March 2014.

 - Staged reading, Silk Road Rising Theater, Chicago, March 2014.

 - Ph.D., 2003, Religious Studies Department, Yale University, USA